tartiflette/tartiflette-asgi/README.md

 ### Mouting onto an ASGI application

 A `TartifletteApp` can be easily mounted onto another ASGI application.
-This allows you to make it available along with other endpoints.
+This allows you to serve it along with other endpoints.

 The following example mounts the GraphQL app from [Creating a GraphQL app](#creating-a-graphql-app) onto a Starlette application: